koutianqi/koutianqi.github.io/_pages/about.md

   - /about.html
 ---

-I am a second year Ph.D student at the College of Information Science and Technology at The Pennsylvania State University.
+I am a third year Ph.D student at the College of Information Science and Technology at The Pennsylvania State University.
 I am fortunate to be co-advised by [<span style="color:blue">Dr. Fred Fonseca</span>](https://ist.psu.edu/directory/fuf1) and [<span style="color:blue">Dr. Daniel Susser</span>](http://www.danielsusser.info).

 Area of research
 -----